Azure/azure-sdk-for-java/sdk/textanalytics/azure-ai-textanalytics/README.md

 prediction or predictions about a single text input.
 An operation's result type also may optionally include information about the input document and how it was processed.
 An operation result contains a `isError` property that allows to identify if an operation executed was successful or unsuccessful for the given text input.
-When the operation results an error.
-You can simply call `getError()` to get `TextAnalyticsError` which contains the reason why it is unsuccessful.
+When the operation results an error, you can simply call `getError()` to get `TextAnalyticsError` which contains the reason why it is unsuccessful.
 If you are interested in how many characters in your input text or number of operation transactions been going through, simply call `getStatistics()` to get the `TextDocumentStatistics` which contains both information.